cloudmesh/client/docs/source/commands/command_register.rst

 In case you already use an openstack cloud you may have come across an openrc.sh file.
-We are providing some very special helper functions, like for example obtain the openrc files from the futuresystems cloud.
+We are providing some very special helper functions, like for example obtain the openrc files from the FutureSystems cloud.

 The command::